ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildSRW.rst

 Check Out External Components
 ================================

-The SRW App relies on a variety of components (e.g., regional_workflow, UFS_UTILS, ufs-weather-model, and UPP) detailed in :numref:`Chapter %s <Components>` of this User's Guide.
+The SRW App relies on a variety of components (e.g., UFS_UTILS, ufs-weather-model, and UPP) detailed in :numref:`Chapter %s <Components>` of this User's Guide.
 Each component has its own repository.
-Users must run the ``checkout_externals`` script to collect the individual components of the SRW App from their respective Git repositories.
-The ``checkout_externals`` script uses the configuration file ``Externals.cfg`` in the top level directory of the SRW App to clone the correct tags (code versions) of the external repositories listed in :numref:`Section %s <HierarchicalRepoStr>` into the appropriate directories under the ``regional_workflow`` and ``src`` directories.
+Users must run the ``checkout_externals`` script to collect the individual components of the SRW App from their respective GitHub repositories.
+The ``checkout_externals`` script uses the configuration file ``Externals.cfg`` in the top level directory of the SRW App to clone the correct tags (code versions) of the external repositories listed in :numref:`Section %s <HierarchicalRepoStr>` into the appropriate directories (e.g., ``ush``, ``sorc``).

 Run the executable that pulls in SRW App components from external repositories: